Is SARS-CoV-2 an Autoimmune Virus? Is Long COVID an Autoimmune Disease?

 Polymorphisms can occur in any region of the genome, but the genes coding for the major histocompatibility complex (MHC), which in turn code the human leukocyte antigens (HLA) genes, have been found to contain the most polymorphic genes.
 This is relevant for the study of autoimmunity because these MHC molecules are involved in the immune system and interact with T-cells.
 (22)

 What do these polymorphisms have to do with COVID-19?
 Well, one of the biggest questions remaining is why some people have severe and potentially life-threatening responses to SARS-CoV-2 infection while others experience little to none.
 Another aspect of that question is why some individuals are developing autoimmune disease-related issues long after they’ve tested negative for COVID-19 and others are not.
 These differences have been found between individual patients as well as different populations.
-This discovery has led to the hypothesis that the differences in HLA genes might be influencing this variation through gene polymorphisms which involve one of two or more variants of a particular DNA sequence
+This discovery has led to the hypothesis that the differences in HLA genes might be influencing this variation through gene polymorphisms that involve one of two or more variants of a particular DNA sequence

 The loss of smell has been a prevalent symptom experienced with COVID-19 infection.
 Olfactory dysfunction has been linked to several autoimmune diseases as well, including multiple sclerosis, lupus, and myasthenia gravis (28).
 While experts are not surprised by this connection, more research is required to bolster associations such as this one.
 The development of autoimmune diseases secondary to COVID-19 infection (29–35), bystander immunity activation (14), and neutrophil extracellular traps (NET) activation and release (36), are some examples of more associations that, with stronger data and research, would show more robust connection to shed light on both autoimmune disease and COVID-19.